-Wanting to expand her horizons, she went to the Jazzstudio in Antwerp where she was introduced to jazz music with the likes of Billy Hart.
+At the Jazzstudio in Antwerp, she was introduced to jazz music with the likes of Billy Hart.
 She then formed a jazz quartet with Olivier Collette (piano), Joris De Backer (double bass) and Wouter Van Dyck (drums).

 The highlight was a performance at The Blue Note Jazz Club in New York.

 A meeting with guitarist Vincent Den Haese formed Innocent : a mixture of jazz, soul, pop and rock influences.
 Signed with Universal Music Group they remixed some of their songs in London (UK).
 Their music led to performing for the soldiers during the Bosnian/Kosovo war.

 In 2014 she was asked to write lyrics on some of the songs of the Corsican guitarist Hervé Caparros.
 ‘Asia’ reflects her travel experiences to this continent and was put on the album ‘Now in the City’ released in 2015.